msbishop/aws-iot-device-sdk-arduino-yun/README.md

 	#define AWS_IOT_PRIVATE_KEY_FILENAME "privkey.pem"              // your private key filename
 	//===============================================================

-**These settings can be downloaded from the AWS IoT console after you created a device and licked on "Connect a device".**
+**These settings can be downloaded from the AWS IoT console after you created a device and clicked on "Connect a device".**

 **Make sure you have included the AWS-IoT-Arduino-Yún-SDK library:**